exclusiveabhi/mitmoradabad/README.md

 ## Overview

 This project is an MIT website showcasing departments, programs, news, and events.
-Built with HTML, CSS, JavaScript, and MySQL, it offers features like user authentication and search.
+Built with HTML, CSS, JavaScript, and MySQL, it offers features like user authentication and a search option.

 ## Features